 Scanning of Historical Structures allows the production of detailed drawings with rectified images at any location.
-This can be important where line drawings cannot easily pick up the detail to accurately represent structures which have become warped over time.
+This can be important where line drawings cannot easily pick up sufficient detail to accurately represent structures which have become disturbed over time.

 Scanning for MEP modelling is becoming more common as it provides a permanent record prior to closing up ceiling, wall or underfloor spaces.

-Large Mechanical Structures like this Gas Plant in Tai Po can be scanned in less than 1 week.
+Large Mechanical Structures like this Gas Plant in Tai Po can be scanned in days minimizing disruption.

 Mobile mapping, either land or marine utilises a combination of our scanning, navigation and image collection systems/sensors tailor made to the job in hand.
 Here one of our vehicles is set up with the Ladybug spherical camera system.

 Large Point Clouds can only be shared via cloud platforms but smaller files can be hosted on our web site.

 Larger files can be histed and shared via cloud based platforms such as Autodesk A360